iTwin/itwinjs-core/docs/learning/ui/framework/index.md

 ## Application UI Configuration

-There are numerous React components and TypeScript classes in the ui&#8209;framework NPM package for configuring the application user interface.
+There are numerous React components and TypeScript classes in the `@bentley/ui-framework` package for configuring the application user interface.
 The following constructs are defined using these components and classes:

 * [Frontstages and Zones](./Frontstages.md)
   * [Nested Frontstages](./NestedFrontstage.md)